-Name: Mailing address: Date of Injury: Phone Number: Time of Injury: of the date of injury to you or yo h Feather Falls Casino Operatio ur property.
-Please complete this ne Manager, Operations Departn 966. s form, using additional pages Below, describe in detail the facts regarding your tort claim.
-Be sure to include the location of the incident, as well as details about repairs or medical treatment received as a result, whether continuing repairs or treatment is needed, any liability claimed as well as the amount of money you are seeking as compensation. other insurer?
-If so, please provi address and phone number of an 5 5 I,belief, the information on this To , certify that, to ort Claim is true, correct, comple the best of my knowledge and te, and made in good faith.
-Signature California Date Executed in the County of California
+Name: Mailing address: Date of Injury: Phone Number: Time of Injury:

+Notice: This form must be returned as follows within 180 days of the date of injury to you or your property.

+Describe in detail the facts regarding your personal injury or property damage claim.
+Be sure to include the location of the incident, as well as details about repairs or medical treatment received as a result, whether continuing repairs or treatment is needed, any liability claimed as well as the amount of money you are seeking as compensation.
+Then sign and return this completed form to the General Manager, Tachi Palace Casino Resort, 17225 Jersey Ave, Lemoore, CA 93245.

+Have you filed a claim with any other insurer?
+If so, please provide information regarding the claim and insurer, including the address and phone number of any insurance adjuster managing your claim.

+I, , certify that, to the best of my knowledge and belief, the information on this tort claim form is true, correct, complete, and made in good faith.

+Date

+Signature Executed in the County of .
+California